SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 Now we want to check that the window is built correctly.
 Here, we will test that the title and the initial extent of the window are correct.
-Also, we will test if the window were built correctly.
+Also, we will test if the window was built correctly.

 ```
 testInitializeWindow